Cervical cancer: 'New screening can pick up cancer earlier than before'

 The change caused outrage as more than a million people signed petitions so now politicians in the Welsh parliament's plenary will discuss the issue on Wednesday after a call to reinstate screening to every three years.

-Prof Fiander, a clinical lead at the Royal College of Obstetricians and Gynecologists, said PHW had "missed an opportunity" to help educate people but reassured the public that the change is safe and not a cost-cutting exercise.
+Prof Fiander, a clinical lead at the Royal College of Obstetricians and Gynaecologists, said PHW had "missed an opportunity" to help educate people but reassured the public that the change is safe and not a cost-cutting exercise.

 She was involved in the HPV vaccine rollout in Wales, which data shows can cut cervical cancer by 90%, and says having the jab and screening together "can actually beat cervical cancer completely".